2021 Henan floods: Zhengzhou

 On 16 July 2021, Zhengzhou began to experience heavy rain.
 On 20 July alone, the average precipitation was 253 mm.
 Between 16:00 to 17:00 on 20 July, the hourly rainfall reached 201.9 mm.
 Over the course of three days, between 20:00 on 17 July to 20:00 on 20 July, 617.1 mm of rainfall was recorded, nearing the usual average yearly precipitation.
 Videos emerged, showing cars floating in streets and Zhengzhou Metro passengers waist-deep in water inside their carriage.
-Many cars on a road near the Danshi Subdistrict in Nanlong Lake were washed up by the rain.
+Many cars on a road near the Danshi community in Longhu Town, Xinzheng were washed up by the rain.
 The Jingguang North Road Tunnel became flooded, trapping over 200 cars within.
 The Zhengzhou Meteorological Observatory issued a red warning signal for rainstorms, and the Zhengzhou Flood Control and the Drought Relief Headquarters upgraded the emergency response of flood control level II to level I. The hourly precipitation and single-day precipitation rates broke the historical record of 60 years from when records began in 1951.
 The Zhengzhou flooding raised concerns over whether the storm drain system offers sufficient drainage.

 The flooding in Zhengzhou left 398 people dead or missing.
 According to insurance reports, over 400,000 cars in Zhengzhou were damaged by the floods, resulting in over RMB 6.4 billion in insurance claims.